bratpeki/modern-milkytracker-guide/docs/ui.md

 Allows the selection of which of those three things you want to look at.

 - Song title text field tab:
-When right-mouse of left-mouse clicked, allows the editing of your song's title.
-You exit the title editing mode by hitting `Esc`.
-When right-mouse or left mouse-clicking somewhere in the text, you move the cursor to that position.
+Contains a text input field which changes the title of your song.
-By default, the song title is blank.
+By default, the song title is an empty string.

 - Song length tab:
 Allows viewing the current time (hour:minute:second) that has elapsed since the module started playback, and the total time.
 By default, in an empty startup module, the text in the tab reads `00:00:00 (00:00:07)`.
-The `ESTIMATE` button estimates the total length of the song.
+The `ESTIMATE` button estimates the total length of the song and updates the song length.
 You usually have to click this button manually, but you can have MT estimate the time for you once the module is loaded, by ticking a checkbox in the settings (`Misc. > Other > ESTIMATE PLAYTIME AFTER LOAD`).

 - Song peak tab: